argoproj/argo-events/docs/tutorials/02-parameterization.md

 # Parameterization

-In previous section, we saw how to set up a basic webhook gateway and sensor, and trigger an Argo workflow.
-The trigger template had `parameters` set in the sensor obejct and the workflow was able to print the event payload.
+In the previous section, we saw how to set up a basic webhook event-source and sensor.
+The trigger template had `parameters` set in the sensor object, and the workflow was able to print the event payload.
 In this tutorial, we will dig deeper into different types of parameterization, how to extract particular key-value from event payload and how to use default values if certain `key` is not available within event payload.

 ## Trigger Resource Parameterization

 If you take a closer look at the `Sensor` object, you will notice it contains a list of triggers.
 Each `Trigger` contains the template that defines the context of the trigger and actual `resource` that we expect the sensor to execute.
-In previous section, the `resource` within the trigger template was an Argo workflow.
+In the previous section, the `resource` within the trigger template was an Argo workflow.

 This subsection deals with how to parameterize the `resource` within trigger template with the event payload.

 ### Prerequisites

-Make sure to have the basic webhook gateway and sensor set up.
+Make sure to have the basic webhook event-source and sensor set up.
 Follow the [introduction](https://argoproj.github.io/argo-events/tutorials/01_introduction) tutorial if haven't done already.

 ### Webhook Event Payload

-Webhook gateway consumes events through HTTP requests and transforms them into CloudEvents.
+Webhook event-source consumes events through HTTP requests and transforms them into CloudEvents.
-The structure of the event the Webhook sensor receives from the gateway looks like following,
+The structure of the event the Webhook sensor receives from the event-source over the eventbus looks like following,

         {
             "context": {
-              "type": "type_of_gateway",
+              "type": "type_of_event_source",
               "specVersion": "cloud_events_version",
-              "source": "name_of_the_gateway",
+              "source": "name_of_the_event_source",
               "eventID": "unique_event_id",
               "time": "event_time",
               "dataContentType": "type_of_data",
-              "subject": "name_of_the_event_within_event_source"
+              "subject": "name_of_the_configuration_within_event_source"
             },
             "data": {
               "header": {},